 Vancouver’s Second Beach at Stanley Park

-Second Beach is one of Metro Vancouver’s most popular beaches, especially for young families, and for good reason.
+Second Beach is one of Metro Vancouver’s most popular beaches.
+This is especially the case for young families, and for good reason.
 The beach is located on the western edge of Stanley Park just south of Third Beach.
 The address of the concession stand at the beach is 8501 Stanley Park Drive.

 The beach itself is excellent, although not as large as some.
-One reason that Second Beach is so exceptional though is the fact that it’s home to one of the Lower Mainland’s best outdoor swimming pools.
+What does make it special though is that it’s home to one of the Lower Mainland’s best outdoor swimming pools.

-The pool at Second Beach is heated, open from May to September, has lifeguards and a small water slide, and costs only around $6 for adults or about $3 per person for families.
+The pool at Second Beach is heated, open from May to September and has lifeguards and a small water slide.
+It costs about $7.00 for adults or $3.50 per person for families.
+Exact pool date openings and prices for the 2023 season are to be confirmed.

-Second Beach is also located along the Stanley Park Seawall, making it a great place for a rest while out enjoying the views.
+Second Beach is also located along the Stanley Park Seawall, making it a great place for a rest when you’re out enjoying the views.

-Families often park their bikes at Second Beach in the summer, go for a bike ride around Stanley Park, and then finish with a swim in the ocean or pool, or grab a snack at the concession.
+Families often use Second Beach as an end point for outings in the summer.
+After biking around Stanley Park, going for a swim in the ocean or pool is a great finish to an afternoon.
+You could also grab a snack at the concession.

-And if the seawall, swimming pool and beach didn’t already make this a perfect destination for families, Second Beach also has not one, but two great children’s play areas, plus a number of picnic tables for mealtimes and a large open field for sports and games.
+And if the seawall, swimming pool and beach didn’t already make this a perfect destination for families, Second Beach also has not one, but two great children’s play areas.
+As well, there are a number of picnic tables for mealtimes and a large open field for sports and games.
 The playgrounds are located at opposite ends of Ceperley Park which is a large open field next to the beach.

 With all it has to offer, it’s no wonder that Stanley Park’s Second Beach is one of the best places in Vancouver for families, children, swimming and just plain fun!